Drenalol/TcpClientIo/README.md

     // Attribute TcpData parameters:
     //
     // Index - Property position in Byte Array.
     // Length - Property length in Byte Array.
 If TcpDataType set to TcpDataType.Body, is ignored.
+Overwritten by the serializer.
     // TcpDataType - Sets the serialization rule for this property.
     // Reverse - Reverses the sequence of the elements in the serialized Byte Array.
 Used for cases where the receiving side uses a different endianness.
     // Type - Sets the property type for the serializer.